The Best Performance Coax Cabling Types: RG6 vs. RG6Q

 Considerations in selecting one coax cable over another.
 Although wire weights and sizes in coax cabling vary only slightly, choosing the right coaxial cable or RG cable can greatly improve performance.
 Some key considerations in coax cable selection are as follows:

-- The location in which you will be running the cable and grade of insulation.
+- The location in which you will be running the coax cabling.

 - The space available for the voltage and signal.

 - The amount of electricity required to “power on” your desired device.